- Get Started

 And if you already know that you want to leverage the Experience API but need deeper technical assistance, our services group is here to help.
 Ask them anything.
 Really.
 You can also download the full Experience API specification here.

 ADL, the keepers of SCORM, issued a BAA asking for ideas for the next generation of SCORM.
 We applied, and they asked us to research what the next-generation e-learning specification could/should look like.
-We then began gathering information about what the next evolution in the e-learning specification world should be in five main buckets:
+We then began gathering information about what the next evolution in the e-learning specification world should be based on:

 We called this process Project Tin Can because it was meant to be a two-way conversation between us and the e-learning industry.
 It’s only fitting that the solution be named the Experience API – an elegant solution for letting learning systems communicate with one another.
 Check out a much more detailed explanation of Project Tin Can.